techidaily/site-win11-tips/source/_posts/resolving-microsoft-store-error-x80072f30-in-windows.md

 3. Turn off the**Set the time automatically** option if enabled.
 ![The Set the time automatically option in Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-set-time-automatically-option.jpg)
 4. Select the**Change** option for manually setting the date and time.
 5. Input the correct time and date for the region your PC is set to.
-You can check the right time and date for your PC’s set region at the[World Clock](https://www.timeanddate.com/worldclock/) website.
+You can check the right time and date for your PC’s set region at the [World Clock](https://www.timeanddate.com/worldclock/) website.
 ![The Change the date & time window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-change-date-time-window.jpg)
 6. Then select**Change** to set the new time.
 7. Also, make sure the time zone is set right by disabling the**Set time zone automatically** option and choosing an option on the**Time Zone** drop-down menu.